A Guide to Dual Citizenship for Immigrants

 What Are the Pros and Cons of Dual Citizenship?

 Dual citizenship is a duty in many ways because you have loyalties to two countries.
-As a citizen of each country, you have the ability to travel back and forth freely.
+As a citizen of each country, you can travel back and forth freely.
 There aren’t restrictions on how long you can stay.
 You also don’t have the requirement to secure further documents to legally enter the country.
 You can even buy property in each country.

 Certain rights are obtained in each country, such as the ability to vote.
 You gain access to social programs, and you can often hold political offices.